OZI-Project/OZI/README.rst

 For years I just wanted packaging to work without my having to reorient myself to current best practices every time.
 This is a solution I have developed to help me package python modules with Meson.
-OZI can also help to synchronize packaging practices across packages using it, helping to reduce maintainance time.
+OZI can also help to synchronize packaging practices across packages using it, helping to reduce maintenance time.

 Limitations
 ^^^^^^^^^^^